32 Recession-Proof Jobs To Thrive in Any Economy

 Specializing in a specific field can help you find better opportunities with a particular agency that matches your interests.

-There are many possibilities to work in civil or criminal courts at the local, state or federal level.
-For example, judicial law clerks can help judges research similar cases and prepare legal documents.
+There are many possibilities for working in civil or criminal courts at the local, state, or federal level.
+Judicial law clerks, for example, can help judges research similar cases and prepare legal documents.

-Most judiciary worker positions require a bachelor’s degree or higher.
+Most judicial worker positions require a bachelor’s degree or higher.

 image of teacher